openearth/aeolis-python/docs/user/model_setup.rst

 Multi-dimensional Inputs (mass, hveg, Nt)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Some variables naturally require multiple dimensions per spatial grid cell, such as spatially varying grain sizes (multiple fractions and bed layers) or complex vegetation cover (multiple species).
-AeoLiS requires these multi-dimensional arrays to be flattened into lower-dimensional formats before saving.
+Some variables require multiple dimensions per spatial grid cell, such as spatially varying grain sizes (multiple fractions and bed layers) or complex vegetation cover (multiple species).
+AeoLiS requires these multi-dimensional arrays to be flattened into two-dimensional formats before saving as textfiles.

 * **mass.txt**: Defines the mass of each sediment fraction per bed layer.
-If the grain size distribution is uniform across the domain, this file is not needed.
-The natural 4D shape of `(ny, nx, nlayers, nfractions)` must be reshaped into a 2D matrix of shape `(nx * ny, nfractions * nlayers)`.
+If the grain size distribution is uniform across the domain, which is most often the case, this file is not needed (see keywords ``grain_dist`` and ``grain_size`` in the configuration file).
+The 4D shape of `(ny, nx, nlayers, nfractions)` must be reshaped into a 2D matrix of shape `(nx * ny, nfractions * nlayers)`.
 The rows represent the flattened spatial coordinates, and the columns are grouped by bed layer (e.g., Layer 1: Fraction 1, Fraction 2; Layer 2: Fraction 1, Fraction 2).
-* **hveg.grd and Nt.grd**: When utilizing the grass vegetation method (``method_vegetation = grass``), the model requires vegetation height (``hveg``) and density (``Nt``).
-Because this method supports multiple interacting species, the natural 3D shape of `(ny, nx, nspecies)` must be completely flattened into a 1D vector of shape `(ny * nx * nspecies)`.
+* **hveg.grd and Nt.grd**: When using the grass vegetation method (``method_vegetation = grass``), the model needs vegetation height (``hveg``) and density (``Nt``).
+Because this method supports multiple interacting species, the 3D shape of `(ny, nx, nspecies)` is flattened into a 1D vector of shape `(ny * nx * nspecies)`.

 .. _fig-mass-inputs-2D: